 Passion needs stimulation and novelty to persist; these do not last forever, and passion eventually fades with them.
 A lasting bond develops when love’s roots grow while passion’s candle still burns.
 When passion’s season ends, love carries the next season.

 Your significant other will not be fascinating and electrifying ‘til death do you part.
 Over enough anniversaries, everyone eventually becomes a solved problem and a known sequence of behaviors.
-The feelings towards those lifelong spousal habits are a window into the relationship’s roots… do you see droning tendencies, or adorable traits?
+A predictable loop.
+The feelings towards those lifelong spousal habits are a window into the relationship’s roots… do you see droning, rote tendencies, or adorable, comforting traits?

-A fear of tedious predictability being exposed to loving familiarity, two seasons in dialogue… it’s hard to find a more beautiful illustration of a pattern of comfort than this scene:
+This scene depicts one man’s fear of tedious predictability being exposed to another man’s loving familiarity: two different seasons in dialogue… it’s hard to find a more beautiful illustration of a pattern of comfort than this:

 A relationship in its early seasons relies on innervating novelty to incubate intimacy.
 Romance and thrill are found in expectations you were unsure would be fulfilled.